thule86/Machine-Learning-Models/README.md

 4. Linear Regression and Bias-variance tradeoff
 5. Medical Reconstruction using Lasso/Ridge Regression
 6. PCA for Food Consumption Project
-7. Order of Faces using ISOMAP vs PCA
+7. Order of Faces using ISOMAP